Bajaj Electricals Appoints Ashween Anand as CFO Effective May 16, 2026

 1 Day5 Days1 Month6 Months1 Year5 Years

-Are there any other pending GST disputes or tax assessments from FY 2019-20 or subsequent years that Bajaj Electricals is currently contesting across other states?
+Are there other pending GST or tax disputes from FY 2019-20 or subsequent years that Bajaj Electricals may be exposed to, which could collectively pose a more material financial risk?

 More News on Bajaj Electricals